-The publication "Selecting and Preparing Vegetables for Exhibit", 4-H 2334, should be used by exhibitors as a reference except for the specific numbers of vegetables required for plate and collection exhibits which is listed below.
-This publication specifies the number of vegetables required for plate and collection exhibits and also provides tips for selecting and preparing vegetables for exhibit.
+The publication 4-H 2334, should be used by exhibitors as a reference except for the specific numbers of vegetables required for plate and collection exhibits which is listed below.
+This publication specifies the number of vegetables required for plate and collection exhibits and provides tips for selecting and preparing vegetables for exhibit.
 Judging criteria are outlined on the 4-H Vegetable Collection Exhibit Score Card (712-01) and the 4-H Vegetable Garden Exhibit Score Card (712-02).
 The Vegetable Exhibit/Collection Explanation Card (712-07) is to be attached to each exhibit.
 These publications are available at the county Extension office or on the State 4-H website.
 Note that exhibitors can enter only one exhibit in each class except for "Other".